 Assists homeowners or rental property owners with low incomes to make a home more accessible for a person with a housing-related disability.

-Partners with Indigenous peoples, communities and key stakeholders to provide accessible, culturally appropriate health services for First Nations, Métis and Inuit people.
+Previously known as the Indigenous Health Program, this program partners with Indigenous peoples, communities, and key stakeholders to provide accessible, culturally appropriate health services for First Nations, Métis and Inuit people.

 Provides accident benefits for people injured in a car crash, including medical care, treatment and rehabilitation assistance.
 May cover reasonable and necessary changes to a home (e.g. ramps, lifts, bathroom alterations).